ucsbieee/hello_world/README.md

 <https://github.com/E4tHam/hello_world>

 This is a hello world program!
+Thanks for checking it out!